nsengupta/elevator-ratatui/README.md

 *   Convert the ui-functionality into an Actor itself, so that all communications between components happen by messages between the Actors.
 *   Simulate the effect of opening and closing the elevator's door, by some 'fill' kind of effect.
 This requires a specialized widget, unless good folks at #ratatui come up with one such, easing the life for me!  😁

-I also plan to write separate blogs and/or READMEs, to elaborate how the application is structured and why.
+I also plan to write separate blogs and/or READMEs, to elaborate how the application is structured and why; hopefully, in soon enough.

 ### Acknowledgment

-Along with many Rust experts whose books, blogs and tutorials are helping me to get a grip on #rustlang, I must make a special mention of the team at ractor (https://github.com/slawlor/ractor), Eugene Babichenko (https://github.com/eugene-babichenko), and **of course**, the fantastic team of #ratatui ().
+Along with many Rust experts whose books, blogs and tutorials are helping me to get a grip on #rustlang, I must make a special mention of the team at ractor (https://github.com/slawlor/ractor), Eugene Babichenko (https://github.com/eugene-babichenko), and **of course**, the fantastic team of #ratatui.